PulsePipe/pulsepipe/README.md

 **PulsePipe** is a modular, AI-native healthcare data pipeline.
 It ingests clinical data (HL7 v2, FHIR, CDA/CCDA, plain text, and custom templates), de-identifies and normalizes it, prepares it for LLM-friendly text processing, and generates vector representations for AI/ML tasks.

 PulsePipe transforms healthcare data into embedding-ready chunks annotated with rich metadata (patient hashes, timestamps, note types, etc.).
-It supports generating multiple vector formats via configurable embedding engines (ClinicalBERT, GPT-4, DeepSeek, and others) for use in vector databases such as Pinecone, Weaviate, or FAISS.
+It supports generating multiple vector formats via configurable embedding engines (ClinicalBERT, GPT-4, Llama v4, and others) for use in vector databases such as Pinecone, Weaviate, or FAISS.

 ## 🚀 Use Cases